panjoel4/WellLog-Check/README.md

 All you need is to do is download the lasCheck.py, requirements.txt and alias.json under the files sub-folder, put the files at the same folder of your jupyter-notebook ipynb file.
 And then you can do this on your jupyter notebook:

-1.) install the all libraries required as follow
+1.) install the all libraries required
 ```
 ! pip install -r requirements.txt
 ```